Skip to main content

 Failure to retain patients can cause costly delays.

 When a patient is lost from a clinical study, it means a great deal of wasted time and resources.
-Studies have shown that 80% of trials are delayed by at least a month, causing potential losses of approximately $600,000 (and potentially as high as $8 million) per day.
-Trials can be set back by months, or even years, depending on the extent of the issues faced and how long it takes to get back on track.
+Studies have shown that 80% of clinical trials are delayed by at least a month, causing potential losses of approximately $600,000 (and potentially as high as $8 million) per day.
+Trials can be set back by months or even years, depending on the extent of the issues faced and how long it takes to get back on track.

 Loss of Valuable Data